yitchoong/cloudapi/markdown/products-2.md

   &nbsp;
   Using the eBaoTech product factory, there are many product attributes that can be defined, including the limits used for validation (age limits), and rates (premium rates, bonus rates) used by the calculation formulas (e.g. premium calculations, charges etc).
 In setting up the product attributes, there is also the concept of main products versus rider products.
 As mentioned earlier, a good analogy is that of buying a car.
 The base car is the main product and it is normally sold with both mandatory and recommended accessories.
 As an example, air-conditioning may be a mandatory accessory but leather seats are optional.
 Similarly, in life insurance, riders can be mandatory or optional.
   &nbsp;
   Apart from the product attributes, the product factory also allows for the definition of relationships between the products, specifically the relationship between main and rider products as well as relationships between riders.
-The relationships are also the basis for packages.
   &nbsp;
   To continue with the car analogy, a spoiler kit may only be applicable to sedan models.
 Additionally, the customer may have a choice of the  "premium spoiler kit" or the "basic spoiler kit".
 Since, a car can only have one spoiler kit, they are mutually exclusive.
 In life insurance, main products have a list of attachable riders.
 For example, some riders are only attachable to investment linked products (e.g. unit deduction riders).
 In a similar fashion to spoiler kits, there are also riders that have mutually exclusive relationships, e.g. only one waiver premium rider can be attached.
   &nbsp;